Pinecall

 });

-Then the widget can fetch tokens directly from the voice server, no backend needed:
+Then the widget can fetch tokens directly from the voice server, no backend needed — omit tokenProvider and it hits /webrtc/token directly:

 Warning: allowedOrigins protects against casual embedding but not against a determined attacker (Origin headers can be spoofed from scripts/curl).
 For production, always use tokenProvider with your backend's auth.
 See Security.